 What is happening to your bones?

-You’ve probably see in television commercials how elderly people are at increased risk for broken bones if they happen to fall.
+You’ve probably seen in television commercials how elderly people are at increased risk for broken bones if they fall.
 Typically, this is caused by osteoporosis.
 What is this?
 Why does it happen?
 Can you prevent it?

-Osteoporosis is when bones become weak and brittle to the point that the chance of fracturing (breaking) a bone while doing simple every day tasks, like coughing or bending over, is significantly high.
-In order to understand why this is the cause, we need to look at bones a little further in-depth.
-Your bones aren’t just rigid structures but living tissue that are constantly being renewed.
-Your body is continually breaking down old bone tissue and replacing it with new bone tissue.
+Osteoporosis is when bones become weak and brittle to the point that the chance of fracturing (breaking) a bone while doing simple everyday tasks, like coughing or bending over, is significantly high.
+We need to look at bones further in-depth to understand why this happens.
+Your bones aren’t just rigid structures but living tissue that is constantly being renewed.
+Your body continually breaks down old bone tissue and replaces it with new bone tissue.
 When you are younger, the growth of new bone tissue exceeds the removal of old bone tissue resulting in increased bone mass.
 Once you become an adult, this process evens out until you become elderly.
 Then, the creation of new bone tissue slows down to the point that it no longer keeps up with the removal of old bone tissue.
 This is what leads to your bones becoming brittle and weak.

 It can affect people of either gender and any race; however, it most often is seen in white or Asian women who are past menopause.
-People who have a smaller body frame, are underweight or have a diet low in calcium are at increased risk for developing osteoporosis.
+People who have a smaller body frame, are underweight, or have a diet low in calcium are at increased risk for developing osteoporosis.
 Certain medical conditions (ex. celiac disease, inflammatory bowel disease, cancer) and medications (ex. long-term use of steroids) can also contribute to bone tissue loss.
-Lifestyle choices, such as smoking, excessive alcohol consumption and not being active, can increase your risk.
+Lifestyle choices, such as smoking, excessive alcohol consumption, and not being active, can increase your risk.
 Symptoms do not appear in the early stages of bone tissue loss.
-Once osteoporosis has weakened your bones, you may notice back pain, which is usually the result of a fracture or collapsed vertebra (the small bones that form your backbone), loss of height over time, stooped posture and broken bones that occur more easily than expected.
+Once osteoporosis has weakened your bones, you may notice back pain, usually resulting from a fracture or collapsed vertebra (the small bones that form your backbone).
+You might also have a loss of height over time, stooped posture, and broken bones that occur more easily than expected.

-Osteoporosis is not something that we think about until we start feeling the effects of it.
-By doing what you can before and maintaining after it starts, you will prevent your bone density from declining at an increased rate.
-If you have any questions or concerns about osteoporosis, please speak with you doctor.
+Unfortunately, we don’t think about osteoporosis until we start feeling its effects.
+By doing what you can before and maintaining healthy habits after it’s noticeable, you’ll prevent your bone density from declining quicker.
+If you have any questions or concerns about osteoporosis, please speak with your doctor.
 If you would like more information, please visit the National Osteoporosis Foundation at https://www.nof.org/patients/